betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 for the ferocity of re-entry.

 This is the third of three articles about the AGC.
-In parts 1 and 2, we described the hardware<sup>[1]</sup> and software.<sup>[2]</sup> Here, in part 3, we focus on *applications*;
+In parts 1 and 2, we described the hardware<sup>[1]</sup> and software.<sup>[2]</sup> Here, in part 3, we focus on *applications* by recounting the *user's stories* in applying the AGC to achieve Apollo mission objectives.
-that is experiences in the use of the AGC in actual Apollo missions.
+These user's stories are not to be confused with [*User Stories*](https://bssw.io/items/user-stories/), a formal agile development technique for specifying requirements.

-### There are no user stories without verbs and nouns
+### There are no user's stories without verbs and nouns
 It is impossible to write about how Apollo astronauts flew to the moon without using `verb`s and `noun`s.
-Unlike Kubrik's Apollo era film, *2001: A Space Odyssey*, where the crew held conversations with their HAL computer, Apollo crews interacted directly with the AGC through EL displays and a keypad called the DSKY (pronounced *disskee*).<sup>[16],[17]</sup> Verb codes specified an action to take.
+Unlike Kubrik's Apollo era film, *2001: A Space Odyssey*, where the crew held conversations with their HAL 9000 computer<sup>[21]</sup>, Apollo crews interacted directly with the AGC through EL displays and a keypad called the DSKY (pronounced *disskee*).<sup>[16],[17]</sup> Verb codes specified an action to take.
 Noun codes specified the data upon which the action was taken.<sup>[6]</sup> For example, to display current velocity, the astronauts would perform the following keystrokes, `Verb`, `0`, `6`,